faenrandir/a_careful_examination/documents/polygamy/why_no_children.md

 layout: page
 ---

-1. The temporal pattern of Joseph's children with Emma suggests his ability to control impregnation generally.
+1. The pattern of conception of Joseph's children with Emma suggests his ability to control impregnation generally.

     Joseph had eight children with Emma.
 D. Michael Quinn points out [in Early Mormonism and the Magic World